-For house moves that need a trusted removal firm in Ludham NR29 and the surrounding areas look no further than the Transporter Norwich. we specialise in moving houses locally or nationwide.
+For households that need a trusted removal firm in Ludham NR29 and the surrounding areas look no further than the Transporter Norwich. we specialise in moving houses locally, nationwide and even internationally.

 We can recommend the best local storage company units and help you get the most out of them with our tetris superpowers 😉

 Compare removal companies in Ludham NR29, you will find us to be the most trusted, reliable and fair priced.

 Ludham is a village and civil parish in the English county of Norfolk, in the Norfolk Broads, at the end of a dyke leading to Womack Water and flowing into the River Thurne.
 It lies 1.5 miles (2.4 km) to the East of Ludham Bridge, which is on the River Ant.
 It covers an area of 12.18 km2 (4.70 sq mi) and had a population of 1,301 in 582 households at the 2001 census, the population reducing to 1,278 at the 2011 census.
 For the purposes of local government, it falls within the district of North Norfolk.

 The village gave its name to a Ham class minesweeper, HMS Ludham and also, in geology, to an age/stage (the Ludhamian) in the British regional subdivision of the Pleistocene Series/Epoch.
 It also effectively gives its name to the preceding age/underlying stage known as the Pre-Ludhamian.